There is a lot of debate around whether you should sit or stand while at work. For medical professionals like Nurses

 Although the long-accepted recommendation is for adults to be physically active for a minimum of 30 minutes per day — and children 60 minutes per day — researchers are beginning to suspect that may not be enough.
 To counteract the effects of a sedentary lifestyle, a variety of strategies are needed to achieve better health.
 While working out for sixty to seventy-five minutes a day might not completely counteract the effects of a sedentary work lifestyle, working out still goes a long way towards reducing your exposure to the health risks we outlined above.

-If you’re a sitter, it’s recommended that you:
+If you’re a sitter, it’s recommended

 - Check your posture, flex your feet, and take a walk during lunch.